-Small businesses have swooped on a free website offer from Westpac and accounting software firm MYOB.
+Small businesses have swooped on a free website offer by Westpac and accounting software firm MYOB.

-The joint-venture partners in GetOnline.co.nz say 8400 free websites have been created since the offer was launched in June.
+Westpac and accounting firm MYOB say 8400 free websites have been created since their joint venture offer GetOnline.co.nz was launched in June.

 The launch goal was to create websites for 10,000 businesses the first year.

 Uptake so far has increased the volume of websites in businesses by 5%, MYOB chief executive Julian Smith says.

 GetOnline.co.nz follows a similar project between Google and MYOB in Australia.

 Westpac and MYOB are targeting the 70% of New Zealand businesses that do not have a website, as calculated in an April MYOB Business Monitor survey.